MukundanHari/IEEESSCSpowdermotorizedstirandsiftproject/README.md

 - `/CAD` – CAD model images and mechanical design
 - `/Images` – Photos of the completed project
 - `/Videos` – Project demonstrations

+This is a quick explanation of every part of the project.
+Whatever time you enter on the keypad will rotate the stir for that many seconds if you click the #, but if you don't start it yet, and click the *, then it will clear.
+If it is started, the * will stop.
+Also, the momentary push for the sift oscillates the servo.
+The momentary push for the stir and the keypad's interactions are explained in the Arduino folder's README file, as are the rest of the mechanisms.